themskulls/themskulls.github.io/_drafts/2018-04-28-guide-to-self-releasing.markdown

 - Editing Spotify, Google Play profiles
 Royalties
 - Britain: PRS, PPL - what the fuck?
-Yes you, may get a few pounds from these if someone picks up your music
+Yes, you may apparently get a few pounds from these if someone picks up your music